20 Dec 2021

 In high conservation value areas, we’ll partner with the public, Indigenous and private landholders to help natural revegetation using an assisted regeneration approach.
 This means we’ll give nature a little help to recover, by doing things like removing weeds and putting up fences to stop domestic animals from eating saplings.

-We’ll also work with Traditional Owners and Indigenous Ranger groups, experimenting with cultural burning as a tool for building landscape resilience and reducing fire risk.
+We’ll also work with Traditional Owners and Indigenous ranger groups, experimenting with cultural burning as a tool for building landscape resilience and reducing fire risk.

 6. Investigating planting and landscaping designs to reduce bushfire risk